bayrakerem/bayrakerem/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Kerem Emre Bayrak and I am a freshman at Bilkent University.
+My name is Kerem Emre Bayrak and I am an undergraduate student at Bilkent University.